-- Day 1 Vocabulary acquisition and exploration - Day 2 Pre-reading the text and comprehension questioning - Day 3 Discussion - Day 4 Reading fluency and follow up to develop and extend knowledge - Day 5 Reading fluency and written tasks to implement reading knowledge
+- Day 1 Vocabulary acquisition and exploration - Day 2 Pre-reading the text and comprehension questioning - Day 3 Discussion - Day 4 Follow up to develop and extend knowledge - Day 5 Written tasks to implement reading knowledge

 Individual and home reading

 Alongside guided reading, children read individually.
 Some children regularly read individually in school to enable more detailed assessments of their reading or for additional support to be given.